silogen/kaiwo/docs/docs/reference/crds/aim.silogen.ai.md

-AIMImage is the Schema for cluster-scoped AIM model catalog entries.
+AIMImage is the Schema for cluster-scoped AIM image catalog entries.